 The international dialling code for Mongolia is +976.

-Do you have any fun or interesting facts about Mongolia that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Mongolia?
+Share them in the comments below!